boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-scone-analysis.md

 * IP address sharing issues: NRLP does not require changing the source IP address used by a host.
 * Penalize any network node (a proxy, typically) which could serve bothgood and bad clients (e.g., launching Layer 7 DDoS attacks).

+### Main Expected Gains

+* Lower deployment barrier to experiment in large scale (no hardware or sofware change may be needed at network).
+* Schedule network requests more efficiently, preventing network congestion, and improving overall stability and network performance.
+* Unlock new services in local networks and enhance the quality of experience at the LAN by providing a simple tool to communicate local policies to hosts.
+* Provide a mechanism to assist networks managing the load at the source and, thus, contribute to better handle network overloads and optimize the use of resources under non nominal conditions.

 ### Costs

 * A simple configuration is required for IPv4: DHCP flavor can be provided by configuration of custom options.
 Refer to {{NRLP-WIRE}}.